coinop-logan/zap-trails/first-writeup.md

 Firstly, feedback.
 If I seem to be missing something, I'd like to know!
 This idea has been bouncing around my head for years.
 Maybe it's crazy!
 I don't know!

-If the feedback is promising, I will approach OpenSats for research funding.
+If the feedback is promising, I intend to approach OpenSats for research funding.
 If I can get this (or other) support, I'd first prove the concept quickly, perhaps with a minimalist POC, or by modifying some other client, or simply by manually performing the algorithm with well-known accounts and publishing the results.

 With the core concept proven - specifically, that by following zaps through the network we get very good content curation and avoid spam - the next step would be to design or modify a client such that it:
-* relies primarily or solely on the above algorithm for feed construction
+* relies primarily or solely on the zap trail algorithms for feed construction
 * requires the user set up zapping during onboarding
 * puts zapping at center-stage in the UX as the sole or primary action for supporting and "upvoting" content
 * supports pruning (likely implemented as an NIP)